Hapori Matatū | Online Community

 - When applying for your practising certificate in Hapori Matatū, you will be prompted to download a form for your employer to complete.
 Once this is completed you will upload to Hapori Matatū.

-- Schools/kura/centres and ITE providers will no longer be able to send in bulk payments on behalf of teachers, as teachers will now pay for their own individual practising certificate fee transaction online at the time it is submitted.
+- Schools/kura/centres, ITE providers and other approved settings will no longer be able to send in bulk payments on behalf of teachers, as teachers will now pay for their own individual practising certificate fee at the time their application is submitted.

 What else will registered teachers be able to do on Hapori Matatū?